Pay on demand vs credit card

 This depends on your service provider.
 In general, pay on demand has a short loan term.
 With some lenders, it's a maximum of 31 days, with others it's 62 days.
 You may not be able to split your payments, but some lenders have this option.
 Your repayments will include the principal amount borrowed plus any fees.
 It will be automatically deducted from your account.
 You'll have to settle your repayments before you can apply for another advance.

 Unlike pay on demand, with credit cards you have the option to make minimum payments each month.
 It could be a fixed amount as with a no-interest monthly-fee card.
 You could also opt for an instalment plan and pay equal amounts every month.
-With traditional credit cards, you could pay around 2-3% of your balance.
+With traditional credit cards, you generally have to pay around 2-3% of your balance.
 Your monthly repayments could be anywhere from $35 to $110 or more.
 You have the flexibility to pay more for some months.
-Keep in mind that by paying the minimum every month, you could be carrying your credit card debt for months.
+Keep in mind that by only paying the minimum every month, you're not actually clearing your debt.

 You can download the app from the relevant provider to sign up for the service.
 The app will be available on the App Store or Google Play Store.
 You may have to connect the app to your bank account.
 This helps determine how much you get paid, which is used to calculate your credit limit.
 The same applies for employer-run services.
 You can enter your employment details in the app to get started.
 You'll need to meet some requirements to qualify, including age, income, citizenship and employment requirements.
 Most providers don't perform a credit check.